djain106/gambit/README.md

 ### Future Improvements:
 - Clean up the CSS files into one global file.
 - Create more universal React components.
+- Take a mobile first approach to design.

 ## Installation